equs-python/__equs__.Python/week-4-scientific-python/41-qiskit.md

 job = execute(circuit, backend, shots=1024)
 ```

-The job object contains our results in a dictionary where the keys are binary strings of measurement outcomes and the values are the count for that outcome.
+The job object contains our results in a dictionary where the keys are binary strings of measurement outcomes and the values are the count for that outcome. **Be aware that for mytsterious reasons qiskit count strings reverse the order of the qubits.**
 ```python
 results = job.result()
 print(results.get_counts())